 Malnutrition is more than hunger.
 It is a global crisis that is hurting the most vulnerable people the most, undermining many areas of development such as expanding access to quality education, and every year reducing GDP by up to 11% across Africa and Asia.
 And it is closely linked to unclean water, inadequate sanitation and poor hygiene.

-155 million children around the world are stunted, their physical, cognitive, social and emotional development irreversibly damaged by a lack of vital nutrients in the first thousand days of their lives, from conception to age two.
-Approximately 25% of all stunting is attributed to five or more episodes of diarrhoea before the age of two – and 88% of cases of diarrhoea are directly associated with inadequate water, sanitation and hygiene (WASH).
+More than 150 million children around the world are stunted, their physical, cognitive, social and emotional development irreversibly damaged by a lack of vital nutrients in the first thousand days of their lives, from conception to age two.
+The links between nutrition and WASH are both direct and indirect.
+When children drink dirty water and get severe diarrhoea or intestinal worms, they can't absorb the nutrients they need to grow properly.
+A quarter of all stunting is attributed to five or more episodes of diarrhoea before the age of two.
+Estimates suggest that poor sanitation is the second leading risk factor for stunting worldwide.

 For more information about Healthy Start please contact [email protected]